 Hidden Hotel Fees to Look Out For

 These are some of the most common extra fees that could run up your hotel room's daily rate.
-Sometimes, they're hard to find on the hotel's website.
 Don't assume that the fees don't exist just because you don't see them.
 In fact, some hotels have been cited for deliberately hiding them.
 An old-fashioned telephone call may be your best defense against surprises later.

-Internet Wi Fi Fees: I am continually baffled that low-priced motel chains and coffee shops provide WiFi for free and big, expensive places charge for it.
-If your mobile phone can create a WiFi hotspot and your plan will cover the extra data usage, try that.
-Or walk down the street to one of those coffee shops that offer it for free.
+- Internet Wi-Fi Fees: If your mobile phone can create a WiFi hotspot and your plan will cover the extra data usage, try that, or walk down the street to one of those coffee shops that offer it for free.

-Cancelation Fees: These fees are more common at small, privately owned properties, and they can be exorbitant, as much as the cost of your entire reserved stay.
-I sympathize with the property owners who lose income when someone cancels and their room stays empty, but I also avoid any place that has such a policy.
+- Cancelation Fees: These fees are more common at small, privately owned properties, and they can be exorbitant, as much as the cost of your entire reserved stay.

 Ways to Cut Costs at Your Hotel